 - Chief complaint was missing.
 When you document the chief complaint, provide a concise description of the problem or laboratory test.
 This will help you in case you are ever audited.
 A missing chief complaint can result in a claim denial based on incorrect levels of care.

 - Benefit exceeds allowed number of visits or services.
-Many insurance payers only allow a certain number of visits or services that are covered within a calendar year, such as physical therapy, occupational therapy and mental health.
+Many insurance payers only allow a certain number of visits or services that are covered within a calendar year.
 Some insurance payers may also limit the number of visits within a 60-day period.
+For example, some insurance payers only allow one eye exam per calendar year or every other year.
+Always confirm the patient’s eligibility benefits with the insurance payer.

 - Services weren’t bundled.
 There are some services you can’t file separately and may require bundling, such as laboratory profiles with multiple tests or an all-encompassing rate that covers the minor procedure and the pre- and post-procedure visits.